-Long Term Travel Is Expensive, Mega Expensive if You Have Kids
+Long Term Travel Is Expensive, Very Expensive if You Have Kids

 We spent over $30,000 on our last “vacation”.
 OK, it lasted 12 months and we got a lot of bang for our buck through finding great deals and staying in guest houses and not fancy hotels, but it’s still a lot of cash.

 Anybody who travels with kids knows how expensive it is and we make a choice, a weekend in a fancy hotel, or a fortnight in a guest house.
 It’s about priorities and no personal choice can be wrong.
 Often our choices are determined by time, we’re lucky ( it’s not luck) we have plenty of time.

 Stay With Our Travel Blog if You Want To See The World